anuri73/Scala-Interview/src/functional.md

     Higher order functions take other functions as parameters or return a function as a result.
 This is possible because functions are first-class values in Scala.

+### What is anonymous function?

+    In Scala, anonymous function also known as function literal.
+A function which does not contain name is knonw as an anonymous function.

 ### Explain implicit classes with syntax?

     Implicit classes allow implicit conversations with class's primary constructor when the class is in the scope